iSasuke7/tamagotchi/README.rst

 everything a Telegram app can do.
 This is why you need an API ID and API hash to use it, and why one from Telegram Desktop will work.
-Since normal clients need to download messages, media, users etc to display them in-app, telegram-export can do the same, and save them into a nice database.
+Since normal clients need to download messages, media, users etc to display them in-app, tamagotchi can do the same, and save them into a nice database.

 So no, it's not really a bot, but it does use the same technology as